Main themes of the story

 In her escalating fury she lashed out at Joseph.
 She called out to the members of the household (but weren't we just told there was no-one in the house?) that she has been attacked by Joseph, who had tried to rape her.
 She held up Joseph's loin-cloth to prove her point, suggesting that only her screams had prevented him abusing her.
 She waited until her husband came into the house, and told him the same story, blaming him for bringing trouble to their house in the form of this foreign slave.

 He (probably reluctantly) chose the latter course of action, impelled by the fact that the incident was now common knowledge and that he would, as a cuckold, become the object of ridicule.
 He charged Joseph with the attempted rape of his wife, and put him in prison.
-Of the wife, we hear no more.
+This relatively lenient punishment suggests that his wife may have sought to fulfill her needs with other men before.
+If Potiphar were indeed a eunuch, can we really blame his wife?
+Of her, we hear no more.

 Read Genesis 39:13-20